-The Fund participates in a securities lending program providing for the lending of equity securities to gualified brokers.
+The Fund participates in a securities lending program providing for the lending of equity securities to qualified brokers.
 The term of the loans within the program is one year or less.
 The Fund normally receives cash collateral for securities loaned that may be invested in affiliated money market funds, other money market instruments and/or repurchase agreements.
 Investments in money market funds may include funds with a "floating" NAV that can impose redemption fees and liquidity gates, impose certain operational impediments to investing cash collateral, and, if the investee fund's NAV decreases, result in the Fund recognizing losses and being required to cover the decrease in the value of the cash collateral.
 Collateral is maintained at a minimum level of 100% of the market value of investments loaned, plus interest, if applicable.
-Earnings on collateral are allocated between the borrower of the security, the securities lending agent, as a fee for its services under the program and the Fund, according to agreedupon rates.
+In accordance with the Fund's securities lending agreement, the market value of securities on loan is determined each day at the close of business and any additional collateral required to cover the value of securities on loan is delivered to the Fund on the next business day.
+Earnings on collateral are allocated between the borrower of the security, the securities lending agent, as a fee for its services under the program and the Fund, according to agreed-upon rates.
 The Fund will not have the right to vote on securities while they are on loan.
 However, the Fund will attempt to terminate a loan in an effort to reacquire the securities in time to vote on matters that are deemed to be material by the Adviser.
 There can be no assurance that the Fund will have sufficient notice of such matters to be able to terminate the loan in time to vote thereon.